Paula-Iglesias-Rivas/EModelDB/README.md

 streamlit run interface_EModelDB.py
 ````

-Once the interface is executed, a window should appear displaying the database and the characteristics of every models (publication year, author(s), reference including link to the publication, taxonomic group and informative comments.
+Once the interface is executed, a window should appear displaying the database and the characteristics of every models (publication year, author(s), reference including link to the publication, taxonomic group informative comments and a dropdown menu to preview the matrix).
 The models can be filtered according to some of these characteristics.

-To download the matrix (or matrices), just select the desired model/s and click on the download button shown at the bottom.
+To download the matrix (or matrices), just select the desired model/s and click on the download button shown at the bottom or click Select All and the download button.

 The framework is distributed under the General Public License (GPL), which is also distributed.